 Component Units - Component units are legally separate organizations for which the elected officials of the City of Chatfield, Minnesota are financially accountable or for which the nature or significance of their relationship with the City of Chatfield, Minnesota would cause the general purpose financial statements to be misleading or incomplete.
-Because its sole purpose is to encourage future development within the City, the City of Chatfield Economic Development Authority (EDA), has been reported as a blended component unit in the financial statements of the City of Chatfield, Minnesota of the City of Chatfield, Minnesota are financial statements of the City of Chatfield Economic Development Authority (EDA), has been reported as a blended component unit in the financial statements of the City of Chatfield, Minnesota.
+Because its sole purpose is to encourage future development within the City, the City of Chatfield Economic Development Authority (EDA), has been reported as a blended component unit in the financial statements of the City of Chatfield, Minnesota.